 Like many others I use packing peanuts in my flower containers.
 I don't have to use as much potting soil, and it keeps my containers lighter.
 This year I went to go change out the soil in my biggest container.
 I had to hand pick out each peanut from the soil.
 What a chore!
 When I went to replace the peanuts this time, I put them in an onion net bag and tied the bag off.
 Next time I go to change out the potting soil it will be a snap!

 Recyclable packing peanuts made from peanut starch make a great sculpting medium for an activity for kids.
 Wet the ends and press them together to build fantastic sculptures.
-I got this idea when I worked at a children's museum.

 While teaching visual arts and elementary math, packing peanuts were desirable freebies from my students' parents.
 They served as visual counters for math operations.
-With art-on-a shoestring budgets, a frugal teacher can use them for multiple projects in painting, printing, texture, and gluing.

 If you have extra packing peanuts that you want to reuse, then you can put them between your toes while polishing and doing your pedicure.

 Do you have some Styrofoam packaging peanuts lying around?
 String them together using a large needle and sturdy thread (or fishing line).
-You can even spruce them up a bit by painting the peanuts in Christmas colors.

 Where can I purchase the non-biodegradable, non-dissolvable packing peanuts for large planters?